 If your renovating or redecorating chances are you’ll be changing the vast majority of the room’s aesthetics.
 I know myself, I carefully plan colour charts, find flooring or soft furnishing samples and look at images similar to my vision on Pinterest.
 All to ensure that my visualised end look all pulls together cohesively.
 One important thing that often may often be overlooked is the window styling.
 Whilst on occasion a quick wash or wipe down will do the trick.
 Sometimes a full replacement is required.
 Whether that be the windows themselves, the curtains or blinds or even the items on your windowsill.

 New windows are a huge job and probably something that isn’t completed on a room by room basis.
 Instead as a larger external job.
-We’re ultimately going to focus on internal interior styling of windows, however, it is worth noting that the choice of actual window style you go for does also influence the look of your whole room.
+We’re ultimately going to focus on internal interior styling of windows, however, it is worth noting that the choice of actual window style you go for does also influence the look of your whole room and the window styling.

 Framing the window with Blinds

-When beginning to style your window, it is important to start with the large items and work down to the smaller trinkets such as candles and vases.
+When beginning to window styling, it is important to start with the large items and work down to the smaller trinkets such as candles and vases.
 The idea behind this is that it’s far easier to style windows with the larger items first than focus the whole styling around one smaller item.

 Choosing off the shelf blinds can be tricky.
 So we highly recommend made to measure blinds.
 These are made to specification to the fabric or wood of your choice in the perfect size.
 Of course, there’s more than one style of blind you can choose from.
 In my personal opinion framing a window with a Roman Blind offers a more opulent look as the volume of the blind adds depth to your window.